tenderribs/ca_labs/lab3/report/lab3_report.md

 ### Implementation Details

-For simplicity, my reduction method computes the maximum component of a vector.
-This means that the vector reduction kernel builds on the MRAM and WRAM transfer patterns established in previous tasks but introduces a new final step: after each tasklet independently finds the maximum of its assigned vector partition, the partial results are merged into an overall maximum value for the DPU.
+For simplicity, my reduction method computes the sum of all vector components.
+This means that the vector reduction kernel builds on the MRAM and WRAM transfer patterns established in previous tasks but introduces a new final step: after each tasklet independently calculates the sum of its assigned vector partition's elements, the partial results are merged into an overall sum for the DPU.
 This final reduction step requires synchronization to prevent race conditions and ensure correctness.
-The final maximum value is computed on the host CPU as the maximum of all partial DPU results.
+The final sum value is computed on the host CPU as the sum of all partial DPU results.

-Transfers between the WRAM and MRAM  (`mram_write()`) and the DPU and host (`dpu_push_xfer`) have a minimum transfer size of 8 bytes.
-For smaller types (`CHAR`, `SHORT`, `INT32`) a larger chunk of 8 bytes is copied and the host extracts the valid bytes using `memcpy()`.
+#### Brief Overview of Implemented Final Reduction Methods

+##### Single Tasklet Reduction (`SINGLE`)

+This method performs the reduction serially using a single thread.
+All tasklets first synchronize at a global barrier to ensure the parallel vector addition is complete.
+Once synchronized, Tasklet 0 iterates through the tasklet_partials array, accumulating the results from all other tasklets into a local variable, while other tasklets remain idle.

+##### Tree Reduction with Barriers (`TREE_BARRIER`)

+This method implements a logarithmic tree-based reduction where the number of active tasklets halves at each step (stride 1, 2, 4, etc.).
+At each level of the tree, active tasklets add a partial result from a "partner" tasklet at `id + stride`.
+My implementation places a global `barrier_wait(&my_barrier)` at the end of every reduction step.
+This forces all tasklets (even those that have finished their part of the reduction) to wake up and synchronize at every level of the tree.

+##### Tree Reduction with Handshakes (`TREE_HANDSHAKE`)

+Similar to the barrier method, this uses a logarithmic tree structure.
+However, instead of a global barrier, it uses point-to-point synchronization.

+- Receivers (tasklets continuing to the next level) call `handshake_wait_for`(partner) to wait specifically for their partner.
+- Senders (tasklets finishing their work at the current level) call `handshake_notify()` to signal they are ready, and then exit the active reduction process.
+This allows tasklets to synchronize only with their specific partners rather than the entire group.

+##### Mutex-Based Reduction (`MUTEX`)

+This method uses a shared global accumulator variable protected by a critical section.
+Each tasklet independently acquires a lock using `mutex_lock(my_mutex)`, adds its partial result to the global sum, and then releases the lock with `mutex_unlock(my_mutex)`.
+A final barrier ensures all tasklets have added their values before the result is returned.

 ### Evaluation

-The four synchronization strategies were evaluated across three vector sizes (16 KB, 1 MB, 16 MB) distributed among 64 DPUs, with tasklet counts ranging from 2 to 24.
+The four synchronization strategies were evaluated across three vector sizes (16 KB, 1 MB, 16 MB) distributed among 64 DPUs, with tasklet counts ranging from 4 to 24.
+For faster runtimes, the underlying data was of the `uint32_t` data-type.
 Figure [@fig:inst_cnt_per_meth] shows the total instruction count per DPU as a function of tasklet count for each method at the three vector sizes.

 `SINGLE`, `TREE_HANDSHAKE`, and `MUTEX` show nearly identical instruction counts at most configurations.
 This convergence is surprising given their fundamentally different synchronization models.
 Across all vector sizes, though especially the smallest one, the `TREE_BARRIER` reduction incurs higher instruction counts, with the gap widening as tasklet count increases.